South Carolina Medicare Insurance Plans

-Oftentimes Medicare beneficiaries enjoy their low-cost or free coverage yet find that it lacks certain other benefits that they need for medical treatment.
-Here, these individuals in South Carolina may purchase Medicare Supplement Insurance, or Medigap plans, from a private insurer within the state.
+Oftentimes Medicare beneficiaries enjoy their low-cost coverage, yet find that it lacks certain other benefits that they need for medical treatment.
+Here, these individuals in South Carolina may purchase Medicare supplement insurance, or Medigap plans, from a private insurer within the state.
 Medigap policies work in conjunction with Original Medicare

 Extra Assistance From the State of South Carolina

 Of course, the process of obtaining or applying for Medicare can be confusing.
 As such, the state of South Carolina has created the Office on Aging, a state health insurance assistance program dedicated to helping people through the Medicare system.
 Counselors associated with this program are available to answer questions and provide guidance in the state.
-And if you find yourself needing extra assistance, please reach out to a licensed sales agent at Medicare Solutions.
+If you find yourself needing extra assistance, you can reach out to a licensed sales agent at Medicare Solutions.
 We can compare South Carolina Medicare insurance plans for you.
-We are prepared to help you navigate the system and find the right plans for you.
+We are prepared to help you navigate the system and find the plan to best fit your needs and budget.